sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 separator in the “Process Results Table” window matches the separator used in the file.

-The tabular result files contain a number of default columns, that are specific to the paradigm used in the experiment (e.g., threshold, number of trials etc…).
+The tabular result files contain a number of default columns that are specific to the paradigm used in the experiment (e.g., threshold, number of trials etc…).
 These result files also contain a "condition" column, where the "Condition Label" is written (see :ref:`sec-gui_left_panel`).
 It is a good practice to assign